Daria Zarivna: Early life

+She also passed Strategic Marketing Course at Stanford University, Values and Society course in Aspen Institute.

+Daria graduated a special Course of the Strategic Communications conducted by the UK Government.

 Career

 In 2014, she launched the online version of the L'Officiel Ukraine magazine, where Zarivna was the editor-in-chief.

 Zarivna is a co-founder of the Elevate Conference, and she was also a director at the ANGRY advertising agency.

 In July 2018, she founded the Vector media about technology and business.
 Also, Zarivna is the co-founder and CEO of the social platform Charitum, an online auction service that helps raise money for various charitable foundations and initiatives, and at the same time is an online social media where articles tell about people in need of help.

-In November 2019, she accompanied the Assistant to the President of Ukraine Andriy Yermak during a trip to Donbas.

-On February 11, 2020, Daria Zarivna became the press secretary of Andriy Yermak, who was appointed Head of the Office of the President of Ukraine.
+On February 11, 2020, Daria Zarivna became the Adviser of Andriy Yermak, who was appointed Head of the Office of the President of Ukraine.